dmm-com/Ranasa/Docs/README_ja.md

   -x, --xcode             If in xcode script, auto detect simulator or actual. fall back to `simulator` flag.
-  -a, --simulator         Replace binaries with simulator builds -t, --thin              Output builds to arm64_simulator architecture only -v, --verbose           Log detailed info to standard output.
+  -a, --simulator         Replace binaries with simulator builds -t, --thin              Output builds to arm64_simulator architecture only -k, --original-revert   Revert placed binaries back to their original binaries -v, --verbose           Log detailed info to standard output.
   -c, --check             Display how ranasa recognizes the descriptions in the configuration file.
         Does not cause side effects.
 Only outputs the configuration file.